Mokuji/mokuji/apidocs/components/menu/Modules.md

  @key int $min_depth            - Minimum depth to show items from.
  @key int $max_depth            - Number that indicates how far in submenus it should go.
  @key bool $display_select_menu - If true: a select menu will be returned.
+ @key bool $keep_menu           - If true: keeps the current menu key in the URL.
+Only the pid renews.
- @key bool $no_active           - If false: suppresses the &quot;active&quot; class on active menu items.
+ @key bool $no_active           - If true: suppresses the &quot;active&quot; class on active menu items.
- @key bool $no_selected         - If false: suppresses the &quot;selected&quot; class on selected menu items.
+ @key bool $no_selected         - If true: suppresses the &quot;selected&quot; class on selected menu items.
- @key bool $select_from_root If true: select items from root.
+ @key bool $select_from_root    - If true: select items from root.
             tx(&#039;Data&#039;)-&gt;get-&gt;menu will be used to calculate root.
             $parent_pk, $template_key and $site_id will be overwritten.